European flying squid: Fisheries

 The European flying squid is predominantly taken as a bycatch of trawl fisheries for other species, but it is also fished by jigging and purse seining.
 In the summer months it is targeted by commercial and recreational fishermen in southern Italy.
 The flesh is eaten either fresh or boiled, it preserved by commercial freezing, salting or drying.
 The species is also utilised as bait in fisheries for cod and halibut.
 The population is not subject to any specific management measures and the total population consists of several geographically distinct populations.
 The stocks vary over time as the environment varies.
-From the late 20th Century to the present the mean catch has been 3,000 tonnes, although this has varied widely, with the largest catches being recorded in 1981-1985.
+From the late 20th Century to the present the mean catch has been 3,000 tonnes, although this has varied widely, with the largest catches being recorded in 1981–1985.
 Off Europe the species is taken in association with other members of the family Ommastrephidae and much of the catch is not identified to species.
 Over the 25 years to 2014 no obvious trend in stocks could be identified and it is therefore assessed as least concern.

-In Italy it has its own common name totano, while all other species of squids (except sometimes non Mediterranean species that resemble more it) are generically called calamari.
+In Italy it has its own common name totano, while all other species of squids (except sometimes non Mediterranean species that resemble it) are generically called calamari.